vinyasmusic/signoz.io/docs/instrumentation/django.md

 ### MySQL Database Instrumentation

 You can use  `opentelemetry-distro` to initialize instrumentation for your MySQL database calls.
 You need to ensure that the version of your DB client library is supported by OpenTelemetry.
-For MySQL, we have two isntrumentation libraries:
+For MySQL, we have two instrumentation libraries:

 - opentelemetry-instrumentation-mysql
 - opentelemetry-instrumentation-pymysql